Skip to content

 Israel

-The Wall Street Journal, citing US intelligence officials, reported that Iran has preserved roughly half its ballistic missile and attack-drone stockpile and retains thousands of ballistic missiles.
-More than half of Iran's missile launchers have been destroyed, damaged, or buried, but US intelligence believes Tehran can repair or excavate buried launchers and reconstitute significant strike capability on a timeline of months.
-The assessment contradicts Defence Secretary Pete Hegseth's claim that Iran's missile and drone programmes were 'functionally destroyed' and Benjamin Netanyahu's claim that Iran had 'no ability' to rebuild.
-CENTCOM confirmed the F-15E shot down over western Iran on 3 April in the same reporting window.
+The Wall Street Journal, citing US intelligence officials on 10 April, reported that Iran has preserved roughly half its ballistic missile stockpile, retaining thousands of missiles.
+More than half of Iran's launchers have been destroyed or buried, but US intelligence believes Tehran can reconstitute significant strike capability within months.

 Sources:Haaretz